EW-team/MoteRunnerStack/README.md

 # MoteRunnerStack
 MoteRunnerStack is a IEEE 802.11.4-like MAC layer based on IBM MoteRunner v.13.

-It makes possible to create star topology with a PAN coordinator and one or more other motes associated with its.
+It makes possible to create a star topology with a PAN coordinator and one or more motes associated with it.

 The MAC layer works in beacon enabled + superframe mode with CSMA/CA access method to each slot time.
 The contention based access method permits to network with low data-rate to communicate without excessive waiting time.